rmitchellscott/xovi-qmd-extensions/README.md

 ## Original Extensions

 ### createPagesPaperProSize.qmd
-Override new page creation to use Paper Pro dimensions.
+Overrides new page creation to use Paper Pro dimensions.
 Designed to allow better interoperability between rM2/Move and Paper Pro.
 Designed for use alongside preventNotebookZoomOut.qmd on the Move.

 ### createPagesRM2Size.qmd
-Override new page creation to use reMarkable 2 dimensions.
+Overrides new page creation to use reMarkable 2 dimensions.
 Designed to allow better interoperability between Move and reMarkable 2.
 Designed for use alongside preventNotebookZoomOut.qmd on the Move.

 ### disableSelectionAutoScroll.qmd
-Disable the auto scrolling when moving a selection added in 3.24.
+Disables the auto scrolling when moving a selection added in 3.24.

 ### extendListTitleWidth.qmd
-Remove extra right margin for titles in list view to fill more of the available space.
+Removes extra right margin for titles in list view to fill more of the available space.

 ### fixBatteryIndicator.qmd
 Fixes a bug introduced in 3.24 with the main navigator battery icon not updating to the correct number of bars after charging while the device is asleep.